-Objective Why Indicator Target Resource

-Allocation

-Develop training To keep % of faculty 75% of faculty teaching Time of the

-opportunities for students teaching online have attended ODE Faculty

-online instruction engaged with online advanced online Coordinator

-the attending instruction training

-college so they advanced activities

-complete their online

-educational instruction

-plans training

-activities

-Provide state-of-the- To support % of faculty 40% of faculty teaching Time of ODE

-art computers and faculty teaching online or hybrid courses staff

-equipment to best creating more online or using the teaching with

-support faculty innovative and hybrid courses technology lab

-development, equitable using the

-innovation, and courses teaching with

-expansion of courses through technology lab

-designed with an technology

-equity-mindset and pedagogy

-Develop and maintain To offer % of faculty 25% of faculty teaching Time of DEFC

-a faculty-mentoring expanded teaching online using peer

-program to support support for online using mentoring

-novice distance faculty starting peer -

-educators to teach online mentoring

-Develop and hone To model high Development A local Peer Online Time of DEFC

-processes to monitor quality of a local Peer Course Evaluation
+Objective Why Indicator Target Resource Allocation Develop training To create qua % of faculty 75% of faculty Time of the ODE opportunities for instruction to teaching online and teaching online Faculty online and hybrid facilitate hybrid attending and hybrid have Coordinator instruction students making advanced attended advanced progress toward instruction training instruction training their educational activities activities goals Provide state-of-the- To support % of faculty 40% of faculty Time of ODE art computers and faculty creating teaching online or teaching online or staff equipment to best more innovative hybrid courses hybrid courses support faculty and equitable using the teaching using the teaching development, courses through with technology lab with technology innovation, and technology and lab expansion of courses pedagogy designed with an equity-mindset Develop and maintain To offer % of faculty 25% of faculty Time of DEFC a faculty-mentoring expanded teaching online teaching online program to support support for using peer or using peer or novice distance faculty starting to hybrid mentoring hybrid mentoring educators teach online or hybrid Develop and hone To model high Development of a A local Peer Online Time of DEFC processes to monitor quality practices local Peer Online Course Evaluation

-and ensure that practices Online Course (POCR) team is actively
+and ensure that Course Evaluation (POCR) team is

-online courses adhere Evaluation reviewing online
+online courses adhere (POCR) team. actively reviewing

-to high standards of (POCR) team. courses to improve
+to high standards of . oony team. online courses to

-quality that close quality.
+quality that close improve quality.

-equity gaps
+equity gaps improve quanty.

-Enriching courses To provide a Procure SaaS video solution is \$60,000 to
+To provide a Procure software or SaaS video solution Use of SaaS for

-with video and/or high-quality software or a procured and 15% of \$70,000 per
+- high-quality a SaaS solution. is procured and Video (Panopto),

-interactive video learning SaaS solution. faculty using interactive year, time of
+learning % of faculty using 15% of faculty time of ODE

-content, which experience % of faculty video in their online ODE staff
+experience interactive video in using interactive staff.
+Funding

-supports more using and hybrid courses
+supports more experience their online and video in their for Panopto is

-learning styles and interactive
+learning styles and hybrid courses online and hybrid already secured.

-video in their

-can support student online and
+can support student courses

-success hybrid courses -
+success

-Encourage faculty to To help % of faculty 100% of faculty send Time of DEFC
+Encourage faculty to To help students % of faculty send 100% of faculty Time of DEFC

-send a Welcome students have send welcome welcome letters
+send a Welcome have a successful welcome letters send welcome

-message to students a successful letters
+message to students start to the letters

-enrolled in their fully start to the
+enrolled in their fully semester

-online courses either semester
+online courses either

 prior to or on the first

 day of the term,

 which supports

 student success and

 retention

-Encourage online To create % of faculty 80% of faculty who Time of DEFC
+Encourage online To create % of faculty who 80% of faculty who Time of DEFC

-faculty to integrate a connection who adopt adopt welcome video and Faculty
+faculty to integrate a connection with adopt welcome adopt welcome and Faculty

-welcome video and with students welcome and online orientation
+welcome video and students video and online video and online

-an online orientation video and
+an online orientation orientation orientation

-as the first online
+as the first

-assignment, orientation
+assignment,

 supported by a quiz,

 which supports

 student success and

 retention